kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 Kubewarden leverages the `cosign` and `fulcio` utilities offered by the sigstore project to bring these security measures to its users.

-Therefore, cluster operators can configure Kubewarden to only run policies signed by entities that they trust.
-While policy developers can sign their policies and publish them in a registry.
+Therefore, cluster operators can configure Kubewarden to only run policies signed by entities that they trust while policy developers can sign their policies and publish them in a registry.

 ## Signing policies